neeiilgarciaa/machLearning/cardio/readme.md

 The model achieved 95% accuracy in the 80-20 ratio for training and testing, respectfully.
 The ratio is kept at a level as the data that was used is quality grade.

 The model also had a recall value of 1, which tells how the model can be perfect for detecting a person's general health correctly.

+### 2. heart disease.py
+Like the general health method, this time it will check how such a lifestyle affects one's condition.